forceofcalm/ao3-word-switcher/README.md

 You can click the button to add more switched words, if you choose to do so.

-When you're ready, paste your work text into the leftmost text box. *It may be better if you allow AO3 to parse your text first, automatically adding any `<p>` and `</p>` tags before you do this, but it is not necessary.* Click the button to generate the formatted text.
+When you're ready, paste your work text into the leftmost text box. *It may be better if you allow AO3 to parse your text first, automatically adding any `<p>` and `</p>` tags before you do this, but it is not necessary, as this will add them for you if you do not have them.* The previews, formatted text, and work skin code will be updated automatically.

-The middle textbox will have the properly wrapped words.
-The rightmost box will have the CSS you should copy into [your new work skin](https://archiveofourown.org/skins/new?skin_type=WorkSkin).
+The formatted text is what you will copy into as your work text.
+The work skin code should be pasted into [your new work skin](https://archiveofourown.org/skins/new?skin_type=WorkSkin).
+You can copy this text by clicking the button, and paste them by clicking the text box you want to paste into and holding `CTRL` (Windows) or `CMD` (MacOS) and hitting `V`.

 Copy the formatted text into the body of your work, and apply the work skin you just made onto your work.
 Violà!
-There are now two versions of your work for users to view.
+There are now two versions of your work within one work for users to view, and they can toggle between the two by turning the work skin on or off.

 ## Questions
 If you are having trouble, or have used this application, please feel free to leave me a comment on this work!
 I will do my best to help you, and I'd love to see what you make with it.